Applying for Admission

 The Bell School Regional Gifted Center, known as the Options program within the school, begins in first grade.
 Your child is eligible to apply for first grade during the fall application period of the year in which he/she is five years old by September 1.
 This is typically his/her kindergarten year.
 Fill-in spots in the Options program may be available in second through eighth grades.

-NEW: Beginning in the 2018-2019, the Bell School RGC will offer a kindergarten program!
+NEW: Beginning in the 2018-2019 school year, the Bell School RGC now offers a kindergarten program!

 Bell School offers tours during the school year for parents interested in learning more about the school and the Regional Gifted Center.
 Click here for tour dates and to access the sign-up form.